Anemll/qwen3_apple_style_2bit_qat_lora/README.md

 - Student: your quantized QAT model
 - Teacher: a frozen full-precision model (often the same base model)
 - Loss: KL(teacher || student) over next-token distributions (optionally mixed with CE via `--distill_weight`)

+### How distillation transfers “knowledge” into 2-bit QAT

+At a high level:
+- The **student** runs with Apple-style int2 fake-quant weights (4 balanced levels) in the forward pass (STE in backward), so the model learns under the same quantization noise it will face at deployment.
+- The **teacher** is a frozen full-precision model that produces the target next-token probability distribution.
+- KD-QAT minimizes KL divergence between teacher and student next-token distributions (with temperature `T`): this “soft target” contains more information than just the single correct token (“dark knowledge”).
+- Optionally, if `--distill_weight < 1.0`, the loss mixes in standard LM cross-entropy on labels:
+  `loss = w * KL + (1-w) * CE`.

+This is a good fit when the goal is **preserve behavior/knowledge under 2-bit compression** (rather than teach new skills).

 ### Streaming (low disk, needs network)